Spyobird/blog/content/posts/marks.md

 \text{MR}=\text{MC}\\\Rightarrow8-\frac{1}{20}Q_\ell^*=0.2\\\Rightarrow Q_\ell^*=156\\\Rightarrow P^*_\ell=4.10
 $$

 M&S will choose to produce 156 units of smoothie, selling it at a price of £4.10 per unit.
 In this case, the price of large bottles of smoothie are still cheaper per unit, but because consumer 1 values convenience, they are willing to pay a premium of £0.20 for small bottles over large bottles.
-Since $P_s^*-c_{\text{conv}}<P_\ell^*$, consumer 1 would choose small bottles over large bottles.
+Since $P_s^*-c_{\text{conv}}\ltP_\ell^*$, consumer 1 would choose small bottles over large bottles.

 Given that consumer 1 would purchase small bottles, and consumer 2 would purchase large bottles, we can calculate the total profits made by M&S. To do this, we take the total revenue for each consumer and subtract the total costs of production.